stephen-a-smith/CTCI_solutions/README.md

 A note on Bash:
   * Not all problems will be solved in Bash, because bash as a language isn't very well suited to complex data structures (Graphs, Linked Lists).

+All Code written is my own - The Problems are exercises taking from "Cracking the Coding Interview" by Gayle Laakmann McDowell.